erryB/IoT_simDevices/Robin/doc/TransparentGW README.md

 ## Configure the leaf device ##

 First of all, we need to add a leaf device to our Azure IoT Hub.
-We can easily do it selecting our IoT Hub in the Azure portal and clicking on IoT Devices > Add.
-We can choose our Device ID, but we need to save both the Device ID and the connection string because we'll use them later in the device application.
+We can easily do it selecting our IoT Hub in the Azure portal and clicking on *IoT Devices* > *Add*.
+We can choose our Device ID, and we need to save both the Device ID and the connection string because we'll use them later in the device application.

 ![](img/iotdevice1.JPG)
 *Please notice that in my screenshot there are already 3 devices register in my IoT Hub.
 If you created your IoT Hub just for this application you will have only 1 device (+ 1 Edge device) at the end of this deployment.*